 Some gestures are to be performed with more than one control, for example, volume up and volume down have the same gesture, but the controls used for volume up are ‘Right Click’+ ’Scroll up’ and for volume down are ‘Right Click’+ ’Scroll down’.

-Preloaded gestures are amazing, but to best suite your needs the program also allows you to create new mouse gestures.
+Preloaded gestures are amazing, but to best suit your needs the program also allows you to create new mouse gestures.
 To create new gestures you need to run the program in training mode.
-Under the training mode you can train the program to accept you own made gestures.
-Under this mode any new unrecognized gesture made would automatically prompted to save and give a definite action.
-By this mode you can create custom gestures for different applications.
+Under the training mode, you can train the program to accept your own made gestures.
+Under this mode, any new unrecognized gesture made would automatically be prompted to save and give a definite action.
+By this mode, you can create custom gestures for different applications.

 If you want to set a gesture for a particular app like Firefox or Chrome, do follow these steps.